Lipstick Building: Features

 The building has 580000 ft2 of space.
 The site could accommodate 500,000 square feet of usable floor area without any zoning bonuses, but Hines Interests was allowed to add 71,544 ft2 in exchange for improvements to the adjacent subway entrance.
 The building's lobby contained floor tiles decorated in a checkerboard pattern, as well as a glass-mosaic ceiling.
 Part of the lobby was converted into a cafe in 1992.
+The cafe, which had marble and red-stone decorations and abutted a restaurant space, was removed in 2024.
+As part of this renovation, the original centrally located reception desk was moved to one side. and the red spandrels between the lobby's windows were painted white.
+In addition, a sculpture by Imi Knoebel stands in the lobby.

 When 885 Third Avenue opened, it had four elevators with marble paneling.
 Each elevator cab used a different color of marble (green, brown, red, or rose).
 The elevators are placed on the east (rear) side of the building, allowing the rest of the tower to rise with setbacks.
+As part of a 2024 renovation, wooden paneling was added inside the elevator cabs.

 885 Third Avenue's superstructure is made of reinforced concrete.
 It includes a tube support system and a central core that tapers at the upper levels.
 Due to the building's unusual shape and its location on the east side of Third Avenue, winds from the north would cause an extremely large amount of eastward pressure.
 As a result, structural engineer Irwin Cantor decided to add the central core, which absorbs most of the structural loads.
 The central core contains the elevators and emergency staircases.
 Also as a result of the building's unconventional shape, the office space and mechanical equipment had to be adjusted to fit the elliptical form of each story.